SimonSimYT/FastAPI/README.md

 This repo uses content from

+# 1. Udemy

 Dive in and learn FastAPI from scratch!
-Learn FastAPI, RESTful APIs using Python, SQLAlchemy, OAuth, JWT and way more!

-by Eric Roby
+Learn FastAPI, RESTful APIs using Python, SQLAlchemy, OAuth, JWT and way more! by Eric Roby

-From Udemy

 Books1 and Books2 cover the basic operations of FASTAPI